-To support New Jersey's Clean Energy Program (NJCEP) and reach the goals of New Jersey's comprehensive Energy Master Plan to reduce energy use 20% and increase renewable energy 30% by 2020, the program staff is planning a 2010 marketing and communications program to:
+To support New Jersey's Clean Energy Program (NJCEP) the program staff is planning a 2010 marketing and communications program to:

 - 1. Maximize energy savings in the residential sector for new and existing homes. - 2.
 Integrate and cross-promote residential energy efficiency and renewable energy services, as well as C&I services (working with TRC), offered by New Jersey's Clean Energy Program and the New Jersey Board of Public Utilities. - 3.
 Increase awareness and participation by New Jersey residents in current and future energy efficiency and renewable energy offerings. - 4.
 Leverage opportunities presented by New Jersey Community Partners, Green New Jersey Resource Team, and local and state government leaders to increase grassroots community involvement in available services. - 5.
 Use an integrated communications program that includes broad based customer education and public relations to effectively communicate a "whole house" approach to maximize energy savings. - 6.
 Work with utilities, regional and national agencies; e.g., EPA, DOE, local and national stakeholders, and trade allies, including manufacturers and distributors, to cross-promote and market services where applicable. - 7.
 Expand on successful "testimonials" campaign in advertising and public relations outreach to showcase New Jersey residents and businesses that are benefiting and prospering from New Jersey's Clean Energy Program. - 8.
 Help increase workforce development and economic growth opportunities in the energy efficiency and renewable energy industries. - 9.
-Demonstrate the value of New Jersey's Clean Energy Program to combat rising energy prices and to help mitigate climate change and meet the Energy Master Plan goals.
+Demonstrate the value of New Jersey's Clean Energy Program to combat rising energy prices and to help mitigate climate change.